nbrady-techempower/today-i-learned/public/assets/blogs/aws-s3-https/index.md

 Allow a few minutes for DNS propagation and soon your S3 hosted website should be available over HTTPS!

+### Disclaimer

+As with all things AWS, be sure to check the pricing guides.
+Unless you plan on tons of traffic and lots of data coming through CloudFront, you're probably within the free tier, but I've been burned before so always double check.

 ### A Little Extra

 I've been using SSL and TLS interchangeably and, of course, they're not the same.